Zren/zren.github.io/_posts/2018-09-23-kwin-tabbox-keyboard-events.markdown

 In this case, it seems they are shipped in [kwin-addons](https://packages.debian.org/stretch/kwin-addons) package, but grabs it's source from the [kdeplasma-addons](https://github.com/KDE/kdeplasma-addons/tree/master/windowswitchers] git repo.

 To get started, let's build `kwin`.
-Sometimes it requires an unreleased dependency, but right now I simply clone the repo and build the master branch.
+Sometimes it requires an unreleased dependency, but right now I simply clone the repo and build the master branch in KDE Neon.

 First download the code with: